stone50/WYS-Race-Mod/README.md

 - Click and drag to pan around.
 - Use the scroll wheel to zoom in or out.
-- Press Tab to cycle through players to follow
+- Click the pink buttons next to players' names on the leaderboard to follow them

 ### Racing & Leaderboards